The Supreme Court of the United States

 This noisome conduct is that of a group of elders who remain in their temple for decades, and long past the time when they can be expected to retain familiarity with the realities of life.
 To be sure, there have been Justices who were noted for their wisdom even in their fourth decade on the Court.
 But even they were not universally admired by their contemporaries and they lived before the time when, as now, a substantial portion of their number can be expected to reach the age of 100.
 As a consequence, appointments to the Court have become the most visibly crucial decisions by the President and Senate.
 Given the importance of the political issues the Court presumes to decide, one can hardly ask citizens on all sides of issues not to contest judicial appointments.
 The Court very much needs a system for rotating its members off the throne of so much power.
 Roger Cramton and I have drafted a proposal addressing this problem that has been endorsed "in principle" by an illustrious group.
 Supreme Court Renewal Act.
 The scheme was the subject of a conference at Duke in April 2005 and of a symposium of papers that has now been published by Carolina Academic Press.
 Reforming the Court.
 Roger represented us at another conference on the subject at Berkeley in October 2006. .

-Also, I hold the Court responsible for the outcome of the 2004 Presidential election.
+Also, I hold the Court responsible for the outcome of the 2000 and 2004 Presidential elections.
 While I unhesitatingly affirm the rights of women to abort fetuses, Roe v.
 Wade was a very unfortunate decision.
 By casting the right to abortion as a principle of natural law on no legitimating constitutional text, the Court expressed disdain for the deeply felt sentiments of many citizens.
 It called the Right to Life Movement into being at a time when state legislatures were moving to resolve the problem on terms favorable to Choice.
 The result was to make it harder for women in many communities to exercise their right, and elevated the Presidential responsibility for the selection of Justices to a primary basis for the votes of many citizens in Presidential elections.
 Gay rights have been advancing steadily in recent decades in the minds of most people, and this has been reflected in legislation.
 But their constitutionalization by the Supreme Judicial Court of Massachusetts offended many having contrary religious views and evoked a political reaction placing the issue at the top of the list in the minds of many voters in 2004 fearing that the U.S. Supreme Court would press the issue further.
-If the social security system is wrecked, the nation pursues the President's imperial impulse, the environment is left unprotected. and the public fisc is sunk by tax cuts, these will be tertiary consequences of Roe v.
+If the social security system were wrecked, the nation were to continue to pursue the President George W. Bush's imperial impulse, or if the environment is left unprotected. and the public fisc is sunk by tax cuts, these would all be tertiary consequences of Roe v.
 Wade.
+In 2008, the Court committed a similar misdeed in overreaching in the opposite political direction by extravagant overextension of the Second Amendment right to bear arms.
+As eminent judges Richard Posner and Jay Wilkinson have proclaimed, that decision is a right wing coup on the same scale as Roe v.
+Wade and has no foundation in the text of the Constitution.

 My published work on this general theme includes: